Saw 3 (2006) review – Brutal traps but messy writing

 There’s a lot of events from the first film that were merely coincidence then but are now crucial plot points.
 There’s also some stuff from the latter stages of the second film that need elaborating on, too.
 Whannell’s script almost suggests he isn’t quite comfortable with how these things fit together.
 Meaning he goes to extra lengths to convince the viewer that this was always how it was intended to be.

 It’s, frankly, a bit distracting and does serve to drain the movie of tension on a few occasions.
-I really don’t feel like a story like this needs all that much in the way of pretense or plot.
+I really don’t feel like a story like this needs all that much in the way of pretence or plot.
 We are here for the games, after all.
-It’s hard not to be impressed by how the writers managed to draw everything together but it all feels a bit extra.
+Maybe we should simply be impressed that they managed to tie this story together, at all?

 Gorno Fans Rejoice (But the Acting’s a Mixed Bag)